dilyn-corner/KISS-me/README.md

 properly without some *proper* hacking on `mesa`.

 You could maybe technically get away with just using `gbm` from `mesa` with no `gl` at all, but I'm not sure how far that would go.
-Actually, I might test that soon...
 Probably  nothing will work, especially `firefox`.
-However, I'm already at an impass with that (I need to get `rust` working; a static `libc++` is posing issues - presumably all will be well if I just temporarily install a shared `libc++`).
+Indeed, building `rust` presented problems.
+The only way I could get it to work was by building some shared libs from `llvm`.

-Other sticking points:
+### Other sticking points:

 `CFLAGS=-static` guarantees you will link against static libraries if available (usually).
 It WILL NOT guarantee that you (1) build a static binary, (2) don't